-Recruitment and growth is highly variable among years for this population (Table 2 and Table 3).
+Recruitment is highly variable among years for this population (Tables 2 and 3).
 Annual Fort Peck Reservoir pool elevations and flows in the Missouri River appear to influence the reproductive success, recruitment, and growth.
-Flows in the Missouri River from 1998-2007 were not consistently high enough to produce large year-classes of paddlefish due to prolonged drought conditions (Leslie 2005, 2006).
-In addition, the average size of adult females has decreased (Bowersox 2004).
+Flows in the Missouri River from 1998-2007 were not consistently high enough to produce large year-classes of paddlefish due to prolonged drought conditions (Leslie 2005 and 2006).
+In addition, the average size of adult females has declined (Bowersox 2004).
 These declines, especially in growth, were believed to be the result of decreased productivity due to the aging of Fort Peck Reservoir (rearing habitats for paddlefish) and extremely low Fort Peck Reservoir levels from 1999-2007 (Figure 2 and Table 1).
 However, since 2008 flows in the Missouri River have closely mimicked the historical hydrograph, and in 2011 the fifth highest flow ever recorded at the Landusky gauge (77 years) was documented.
-In addition, Fort Peck Reservoir water levels increased in 2008, 2009, 2010, 2011, 2018 and 2019.
+In addition, Fort Peck Reservoir water levels increased from 2008-2011 and 2018-2020 (Table 1).
 In 2011, the spillway located on Fort Peck Dam was running water for the first time since 1997 and the spillway ran once again in 2018 and 2019.
-Successful paddlefish reproduction has been documented during YOY transects and adult fish captured during spring tagging efforts are in very good condition and new recruits are being observed, based on ageing structures.
+Successful paddlefish reproduction has been documented during YOY transects and adult fish captured during spring tagging efforts are in very good condition and new recruits are being observed, based on aging structures.

-Upper Missouri River flows in 2019 were above historical averages from April-late May, suggesting favorable spawning conditions for adult paddlefish.
-YOY transects suggested decent spawning success when 8 YOY paddlefish were observed during our summer visual counts (Table 2 and Table 3).
+Upper Missouri River flows in 2020 were near historical averages from April-late May, suggesting favorable spawning conditions for adult paddlefish.
+YOY transects suggested marginal spawning success when 3 YOY paddlefish were observed during our summer visual counts (Table 2 and Table 3).
 Drought conditions and altered flow regime from upstream reservoirs in the Upper Missouri River basin have increased the annual variability in pool elevations on Fort Peck.
 If these conditions persist for an extended period, zooplankton production is reduced and could potentially impact adult condition and recruitment and growth of YOY paddlefish into the existing population.